 - Christmas: Friday, December 25

 While brick-and-mortar facilities are closed, some Post Office services are available online 24/7, including on holidays.
 With a USPS.com account, you can order stamps, print shipping labels, order boxes and other mail supplies, and request package pickups.

 Stamps are also sold at most major supermarkets, pharmacies and office supply stores, which are open on some federal holidays.

 Other major delivery companies have their own schedules and operate partially or in full on some holidays.
-FedEx and UPS do not observe Veterans Day and their services and stores will operate as usual on Nov.
-11.
+FedEx and UPS are not delivering on Thanksgiving except through their services for urgent and critical deliveries, and UPS Store and FedEx Office retail locations will be closed.
+Most of their services and stores will operate normally on the day after Thanksgiving.